not-things-modular/not-things-vcv/doc/TIMESEQ-SCRIPT-JSON.md

 Only one of the units can be used for a *segment* duration, except for `beats` and `bars`, which are related to each other and can thus be used together.

 Note that the *duration* of a *segment* can not be shorter then one sample.
 If any of the unit conversions result in a *duration* that is shorter then one sample, the *segment* will last one sample instead.
-TimeSeq does allow fractional durations above that however (e.g. a segment can end up lasting 1.2 samples), and TimeSeq will keep track of these fractions to try and void drifts over time between different *lane*s.
+TimeSeq does allow fractional durations above that however (e.g. a segment can end up lasting 1.2 samples), and TimeSeq will keep track of these fractions to try and avoid drifts over time between different *lane*s.

 ### samples
-Samples are the smalles time division in VCV Rack and thus in TimeSeq.
+Samples are the smallest time division in VCV Rack and thus in TimeSeq.
 The duration of a sample depends on the current sample rate of VCV Rack.
 E.g. if the current sample rate is 48Khz, there will be 48000 samples per second, and each sample will thus last 1/48000th of a second.

 Since the sample rate of VCV Rack (and thus the length of a sample) may not be known in advance, TimeSeq allows sample durations to be "re-mapped": if the [time-scale](#time-scale) of the [timeline](#timeline) in which the *segment* appears has a `sample-rate` property, that sample rate will be used instead to calculate the duration of the *segment*.